Psychology of Gerontology and Positive Aging Graduate Certificate

 PSY 593 - Health Psychology

-Health Psychology - This class is designed to introduce the basic concepts of Health Psychology.
+Health Psychology - Three semester hours This class is designed to introduce the basic concepts of Health Psychology.
 Students will be introduced to different medical disorders and diseases and the implications for the psychological health and impact on psychological functioning of individuals with these disorders.
 Students will study physical limitations and adaptations.
 They will understand basic ADA law and how to make buildings accessible.
 Psychological treatments for persons with disorders and physical limitations will be introduced.
 Topics covered will include depression and illness, traumatic injuries, neuromuscular diseases, cancer, and chronic pain.
-Also covered will be the use of psychological techniques to improve behaviors for wellness including smoking cessation, proper nu
+Also covered will be the use of psychological techniques to improve behaviors for wellness including smoking cessation, proper nutrition, and exercise.
+Such methods of treatment will include biofeedback, relaxation and behavioral goal setting.
+Graduate students will understand the applicability of foundations of health psychology to older adults and the study of geriatrics.
+Cross list with: PSY 492 - Health Psychology

 PSY 594 - Ethical Issues in Organization